fahseltc/ANTony-and-CleopatROACH/docs/project-planning.md

   1.2

-- Improved Fog of war with fog fading in/out
 - Dialogue UI updates (hold mouse to scroll faster, blinking indicator when done, possibly sound when printing text)
 - New larger maps
 - Full 5 Act gameplay